A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Additional Plots and Discussions for Code Test and Comparison

-Ions such $\Hplus$, $\CII$, $\Heplus$, and $\Siplus$ can recombine when they collide with small dust grains know as polycyclic aromatic hydrocarbons (PAHs).
+Ions such $\Hplus$, $\CII$, $\Heplus$, and $\Siplus$ can recombine when they collide with PAHs.
 The recombination rate on dust grains is often higher than direct recombination with electrons, and therefore can have a major effect on chemistry.
-We use the results of \citet{WD2001b} for grain assisted recombination rates in our network (see Table \ref{table:chem2}).
-In \citet{WD2001b}, they assume a certain size distribution of PAHs, and calculate the charge distribution on PAHs.
-The final grain assisted recombination rates are obtain by averaging over the PAH population.
+We use the results of \citet{WD2001b} for grain-assisted recombination rates in our network (see Table \ref{table:chem2}).
+In \citet{WD2001b}, they assume a certain size distribution of PAHs and calculate the charge distribution on PAHs.
+The final grain-assisted recombination rates are obtain by averaging over the PAH population.
 The PDR code uses a slightly different approach in \citet{Wolfire2008}.
-The PAHs are assumed to have a single size, and three charge states: $\mr{PAH^+}$, $\mr{PAH^-}$ and $\mr{PAH^0}$.
-By comparing with observations, \citet{Wolfire2008} calibrate their grain assisted recombination rate of $\CII$ with parameter $\phi_\mr{PAH}=0.4$.
+The PAHs are assumed to have a single size, and three charge states, $\mr{PAH^+}$, $\mr{PAH^-}$, and $\mr{PAH^0}$.
+By comparing with observations, \citet{Wolfire2008} calibrate their grain-assisted recombination rate of $\CII$ with the parameter $\phi_\mr{PAH}=0.4$.

-Figure \ref{fig:Cplus_gr_rate} shows the comparison of the grain assisted recombination rate of $\CII$ between \citet{Wolfire2008} and \citet{WD2001b}.
+Figure \ref{fig:Cplus_gr_rate} shows the comparison of the grain-assisted recombination rate of $\CII$ between \citet{Wolfire2008} and \citet{WD2001b}.
 The PAH populations in \citet{Wolfire2008} are assumed to be in charge equilibrium states with reactions described in Appendix C2 of \citet{Wolfire2003}, and the total PAH abundance is $n_\mr{PAH}/n=2\times 10^{-7}$.
-The reaction rate depends mainly on parameter $\psi = 1.7\chi \sqrt{T}/n_e$, and only has a very weak dependence on temperature.
+The reaction rate depends mainly on the parameter $\psi = 1.7\chi \sqrt{T}/n_e$, and only has a very weak dependence on temperature.
 As can be seen in Figure \ref{fig:Cplus_gr_rate}, the \citet{Wolfire2008} and \citet{WD2001b} rates can differ by a factor of $\sim 2$.
-In the main part of this paper, we use 0.6 times the \citet{WD2001b} rates, to match with \citet{Wolfire2008} at $\psi \sim 10^4$.
+In the main part of this paper, we use 0.6 times the \citet{WD2001b} rates to match with \citet{Wolfire2008} at $\psi \sim 10^4$.
 Figure \ref{fig:species_all_GR1} and \ref{fig:Ni_all_GR1} show comparisons with the original \citet{WD2001b} rates.
-At $n=100~\mr{cm^{-3}}$, The abundances of $\CO$, $\OHx$, $\HCOplus$ and $\Heplus$ can change by a factor of $\sim 5$ around $A_V\sim 1$, but the chemical abundances at higher density $n=1000~\mr{cm^{-3}}$ are largely unaffected.
+At $n=100~\mr{cm^{-3}}$, The abundances of $\CO$, $\OHx$, $\HCOplus$, and $\Heplus$ can change by a factor of $\sim 5$ around $A_V\sim 1$, but the chemical abundances at higher density $n=1000~\mr{cm^{-3}}$ are largely unaffected.

-\subsection{Grain surface reactions}
+\subsection{Grain Surface Reactions}